Nintendo Puzzle Collection: Development and release

 Nintendo Puzzle Collection was released for the GameCube in Japan on February 7, 2003.
-Development of the game was by Nintendo Software Technology and assisted by Intelligent Systems, who prior to which had designed the original Panel de Pon for the Super Famicom.
+Development of the game was by Intelligent Systems, who prior to which had designed the original Panel de Pon for the Super Famicom, with Nintendo Software Technology assisting with the Panel de Pon portion of the game.
 Announced in December 2002 under the title Masterpiece Puzzle Collection, the game was made to appeal to women with the inclusion of Panel de Pon, with Nintendo using Japanese actress Asami Abe to help promote the game in television commercials — she had practiced the Famicom version of Dr. Mario before shooting.
-The collection itself was made to re-release the included titles due to most not being available to consumers anymore at the time, and to take advantage of the GameCube - Game Boy Advance link cable peripheral.
+The collection itself was made to re-release the included titles due to most not being available to consumers anymore at the time, and to take advantage of the GameCube – Game Boy Advance link cable peripheral.

 In January 2003, a tournament for the game was held at the 17th Next Generation World Hobby Fair in Osaka, where contestants had to get the highest score possible in all three games under a set time limit.
-A playable demo, under the finalized name Nintendo Puzzle Collection, was presented at the 2003 Electronic Entertainment Expo (E3) event, slated for a future release in both North America and Europe — for unknown reasons, the game was never released in those regions and remained exclusive to Japan.
+A playable demo, under the finalized name Nintendo Puzzle Collection, was presented at the 2003 Electronic Entertainment Expo (E3) event, slated for a future release in both North America and Europe, but the game was ultimately never released outside of Japan.